xhluca/covid-qa/README.md

 ### Advanced model usage

-For more advanced and complete examples of using the models, please check out those notebooks:
+For more advanced and complete examples of using the models, please check out the [model evaluation section](#model-validation)

 ### Future works for ease of access